10up/elasticpress-woocommerce-deprecated/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Allow orders on the front end to get synced

 = 1.2 =
 * Search by product sku as well as product taxonomies on front and back end.
 * Don't hook into WooCommerce API requests